I often hear people asking about Leadership, what defines it and what are the key traits? This article provides an insight into Leadership.

 - They are able to encourage, influence and coach others effectively.

-- Is a change maker and is not risk adverse.
+- Is a change-maker and is not risk-averse.

 - A great communicator who listens to others’ view and opinions.